mihir-m-gandhi/Traffic-Intersection-Simulation-with-Turns/README.md

 [![Python version](https://img.shields.io/badge/python-3.1+-blue.svg)](https://www.python.org/downloads/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

 <h4>A simulation developed from scratch using Pygame to simulate the movement of vehicles across a traffic intersection having traffic lights with a timer.
-Additional features added existing basic simulation to take it closer to real-life scenarios and use it effectively in Data Analysis tasks or AI applications.</h4>
+Additional features added to existing basic simulation to take it closer to real-life scenarios and use it effectively in Data Analysis tasks or AI applications.</h4>

 </div>